mxc-commons/MxcLayoutScheme/README.md

 	$this->layout()->setVariables($varMain); // assign variables to the layout's ViewModel
 	$this->layoutScheme()->getChildViewModel('panelLeft')->setVariables($varPanelLeft); // assign variables to leftPanel child

-Important:

-`LayoutSchemeService` registers to the `MvcEvent::EVENT_DISPATCH` with priority of -1000.
-So layout selection happens *after* your controller action has returned *before* the page gets rendered.
-This means in particular that at the time the controller action is executed the `LayoutSchemeService` does not know anything about the layout selected and it's child view models.

-To get around this `LayoutSchemeService` was designed for early execution of the onDispatch event handler if called via the controller plugin.
-If this preponed event handling happens the service prevents event processing to happen again when triggered globally afterwards.
-Even in early processing the service triggers the `HOOK_PRE_SELECT_SCHEME` and `HOOK_POST_SELECT_LAYOUT` events.

-If you do not want one or both events to get triggered make sure to call `layoutScheme()->skipPostSelectLayoutEvent()` and/or `layoutScheme()->skipPreSelectSchemeEvent()` *before* you call `getChildViewModel()`, `getChildViewModels()` or `setVariables()`.
-Otherwise the event(s) will get fired.

 Notes
 -----

-If you do not define a scheme or if the active scheme does not register a global default layout the ViewManager configuration gets applied.
-If you define a global default layout within your schemes it overrides the ViewManager configuration.
+If you do not define a scheme or if the active scheme does not register a master layout the ViewManager configuration gets applied.
+If you define a master layout (capture `layout`) within your schemes it overrides the ViewManager configuration.

 Common use cases for MxcSchemeLayout are